Antonin64/My_Survivor/Weapon.md

 ## 4. The Scriptable Object
 - Stores the weapon's **damage, speed, range, and other stats**.
 - You can create a new weapon scriptable object inside **Unity**:
-  - Right-click in the Project window → `Create → Weapon Stats`.
+  - Right-click in the Project window → `Create → Weapon`.
 - Example files can be found in:
   ```plaintext
   Assets/Player/Weapon/Sword/